Izabela88/walkers-website/documents/features/features.md

     - When registering, the user must indicate whether he is a pet sitter or not.
 For this, there is a query that is highlighted in red and a box that should be checked if the user is a pet sitter.
     - When a user registers via social media, the same query appears.
 The user must indicate whether he is a pet sitter or not.
     - Once completed the user is redirected to a home page.
-    - Depending on whether the user is the pet sitter or not, the website display different content.

-        - ### **Pet sitter/ dog walker:**
-            - Home page display text for people who want to advertise their services.

-        - ### **Pet sitter/ dog walker seeker:**
-            - Home page display text for people who looking for dog sitters.
-            - The users can see the search section.

     ![register page](/documents/register.png)
     ![question](/documents/question.png)